 Sagittarius Season: Mind Expanding Adventure

-As the last whispers of Scorpio's transformative journey fade, Sagittarius Season from November 22nd - December 21st arrives with a promise of new adventures and explorations.
+Sagittarius Season, spanning from November 22nd - December 21st, arrives with a promise of new adventures and explorations.

-It's as if, after navigating the mysterious, shadowy paths of a dark forest, we step onto an open, sunlit plateau.
+It's as if, after navigating the mysterious, shadowy paths of the dark of Scorpio season, we step onto an open plateau.

 Here, under the expansive sky, we are encouraged to stretch what we’ve learned about our inner world into the wider realms of understanding and experience.